pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 [see the Bosh docs][bosh-vm-types].

-Using VM Types for your director configuration is an _advanced feature_ of Ops Manager.
+Using VM Types for your director configuration is an _advanced feature_ of Tanzu Operations Manager.
 VM Types are not required to run a foundation(s), and will change default behavior if defined.